Larry Seabrook: Political career

+New York State Assembly

 Seabrook was first elected to office in 1984, winning a seat in the New York State Assembly and representing a district in the Bronx that was heavily African-American.
 Seabrook defeated the 10-year incumbent Vincent A. Marchiselli in the Democratic primary.
 He was a member of the Assembly from 1985 to 1996, sitting in the 186th, 187th, 188th, 189th, 190th and 191st New York State Legislatures.

-During his assembly tenure, he created the "Drug Trader Arrests and Conviction Program" that led to over a thousand drug-related arrests and liberated Bronx neighborhoods from the scourge of drugs, drug-related crimes and violence.
-This model program won strong bi-partisan support and recognition, and earned editorial praise from the Daily News, which declared, "If ever there was a gold medal in the war against drugs, Assemblyman Larry Seabrook should be considered."
+During his assembly tenure, Seabrook created the "Drug Trader Arrests and Conviction Program" that led to over a thousand drug-related arrests and won bipartisan support.

-In 1989, Seabrook led a coalition of 18 members of the New York State Assembly calling upon Attorney General Robert Abrams to impose a $150 million fine on Drexel Burnham Lambert, the Wall Street investment firm, for violations of state securities law.
-He also investigated and found a pervasive pattern of employment agency discrimination in the state.
-His findings were reported to Attorney General Abrams.
+In 1989, Seabrook led a group of 18 members of the New York State Assembly calling upon Attorney General Robert Abrams to impose a $150 million fine on Drexel Burnham Lambert for violations of state securities law.
+Investigations found evidence of employment discrimination in the state.

-In 1991, Leonard Jeffries, the former head of the Black Studies Department at the City College of CUNY, and a professor there since 1972, expressed views many considered to be racist and anti-Semitic.
-On August 26, 1991, Seabrook released a public statement of condemnation: "The recent comments by Dr. Leonard Jeffries, in my opinion, are defamatory and appear to be a base appeal to bigotry.
-I therefore, deplore the remarks as I would any remarks of this kind whether uttered by David Duke or Dr. Leonard Jeffries."
-At the time, Seabrook was the only African-American member of the legislature to denounce the statements.
+In 1991, Seabrook was the only African-American member of the legislature to denounce controversial remarks made by City College professor Leonard Jeffries, the former head of the Black Studies Department, that many considered to be racist and anti-semitic.

 In 1994, Seabrook publicly rebuked the Bronx Party Democratic County political organization run by Assemblyman George Friedman.
 In a letter to the New York Times, Seabrook alleged that the organization had engaged in "abuse of power" and colluded with "so-called" reformers in efforts to thwart the enforcement of the federal Voting Rights Act, which he deemed to be an act of "political hypocrisy."

+New York State Senate

 On February 15, 1996, Seabrook was elected to the New York State Senate to fill the vacancy caused by the death of Joseph L. Galiber.
 He was re-elected twice and remained in the Senate until 2000, sitting in the 191st, 192nd and 193rd New York State Legislatures.

 In 1996 and 1998, Seabrook considered challenging Congressman Eliot Engel in the Democratic primary, but backed out both times.
 In 2000, Seabrook gave up his seat in the State Senate and finally challenged Engel, who fell out of favor with the Bronx Democratic Party organization.
-In a bitter campaign, Engel defeated Seabrook in the Democratic primary.
-However, Seabrook tallied 41 percent of the vote, easily the closest primary contest Engel had faced at the time.
+In a bitter campaign, Engel defeated Seabrook in the Democratic primary, with Seabrook receiving 41 percent of the vote.